mcpaulafi/ot-harjoitustyo/dokumentaatio/specifications.md

 ### Data updates

-Latest measurement data is retrieved every hour and saved on the database.
+Latest measurement data is retrieved every hour (or 15min?) and saved on the database.

 ### Database (TEHTY)